 Symptoms of a suboxone overdose can escalate quickly.
 Thus, if a person experiences any suboxone overdose symptoms, immediate medical attention is required.
 Because if a person goes without medical treatment while coping with his or her suboxone overdose, the overdose could be fatal.

 Ibogaine Therapy for Suboxone Addiction: Here’s What You Need to Know

-Clear Sky Recovery is proud to offers best-in-class ibogaine therapy for suboxone addiction.
+The ibogaine treatment center Clear Sky Recovery is proud to offers best-in-class therapy for suboxone addiction.
+What is ibogaine treatment?
 As part of our ibogaine therapy program, we administer ibogaine as required and provide each patient with several days downtime between booster doses.
 This allows a patient to safely treat his or her suboxone cravings and withdrawal symptoms.

 Plus, upon successful completion of ibogaine therapy for suboxone addiction, we help each patient implement an aftercare plan.
 We work closely with our patients to ensure they can develop an aftercare plan that delivers long-lasting results.
 When a patient finishes his or her ibogaine therapy program, this individual then exits our treatment facility with a plan in place to enjoy long-term addiction relief.